Sign our open letter to let school leaders know families need afterschool and summer learning programs.

 Take Action Now

 All students should have access to the supports they need to learn.
-That includes help with academics, caring mentors who can support kids’ social-emotional well-being, meals, physical activity, transportation to and from programs, and affordable care while parents work.
+That includes help with academics, caring mentors who help them build healthy relationships, meals, physical activity, transportation to and from programs, and affordable care while parents work.

 Afterschool and summer learning programs in your area can help.

 Urge your school to partner with local out-of-school time programs.
-Together we can help young people forge their future.
+Together, we can ensure all young people have the opportunity to reach their full potential.